jdsham/hf-ai-agents-course/docs/src/ARCHITECTURE.md

 **Configuration Definition:**
 - **Purpose**: Specifies configuration parameters and system prompts for agents for the entire graph
 - **Scope**: Configures specific parameters of the graph that must be set before graph compilation
-- **Values**: Agent-specific retry limits, LLM temperatures for specific agents, and agent system prompts
+- **Values**: Agent-specific LLM Provider, provider model, retry limits, LLM temperatures, and agent system prompts

 **Configuration Usage:**
 - **Runtime Construction**: Configuration is constructed at runtime of the entry point